naomishields/MechaCar_Statistical_Analysis/README.md

 Finally, looking at the t-test for manufacturing lot 3 we can see that there is a p-value of 0.04.
 Since this value is below our significance level we have enough evidence to reject the null hypothesis.
 Thus, when looking at lot 3 alone, we should conclude that the mean is statistically different from the population mean of 1,500.

+## Study Design: MechaCar vs Competition
+In order to compare MechaCar to the competition I think it would be interesting to look at customer satisfaction rating of the cars produced by the companies.
+This will tell the consumer whether or not they are truly getting the bang for their buck.

+To conduct this analysis I would need the car ID, company, and satisfaction rating for each car sold by each company from 2015-2021.
+I want to look at multiple years to make sure that I have enough data to make the tests statistically significant.
+Also, it is not practical to expect all customers to buy cars from a certain year.

+After obtaining the data, I can come up with the hypotheses.
+The null hypothesis would be that there is no statistical difference in mean satisfaction rating between MechaCar and the competition.
+The alternative hypothesis would be that there is a statsitical difference in mean satisfaction rating between MechaCar and the competition.

+In order to conduct this analysis, I would use a two sample t-test.
+I would assume a significance level of 0.05 and then run the tests between MechaCar and each of the competing companies.
+I would use a two sample t-test instead of a one sample one because we are looking at two completely different companies in each test.